pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/showyedge.md

 -   ⚡️ Improvements
-    -   Hardened Runtime (which is provided by macOS in order to improve security) has been enabled.
+    -   URL of appcast.xml has been updated.